cuhHub/Noir/docs/README.md

 [Python](https://www.python.org/downloads/) is required for these tools, preferably `>3.12`.
 {% endhint %}

-1. Extract all files from [here](https://github.com/cuhHub/Noir/tree/main/tools) from and place it in your addon directory.
+1. Extract `requirements.txt`, `combine.py` and `build.bat` from [here](https://github.com/cuhHub/Noir/tree/main/tools/combine) from and place it in your addon directory.
+2. Install the requirements by running `pip install -r requirements.txt`.
+You can delete the `requirements.txt` file after doing so.
-2. Create an `__order.json` file in your addon directory containing the following:
+3. Create an `__order.json` file in your addon directory containing the following:

 {% code title="__order.json" lineNumbers="true" %}
 ```json